BetulAlbayrak1999/BetulAlbayrak1999/README.md

 <h1 align="center">Hi 👋, I'm Betul AlLBAYRAK</h1>
-<h3 align="center"> I'm interested in Backend Technologies as .NET Technology and Database as Oracle, Mssql and Mysql</h3>
+<h3 align="center"> I'm interested in Backend Technologies as .NET and Laravel Technologies and Database as Oracle, Mssql and Mysql</h3>

 <p align="center"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=betulalbayrak1999" alt="betulalbayrak1999" /></a></p>

-- 🔭 I’m interested in **Backend Technologies as .NET Technology and Database as Oracle, Mssql and Mysql **
+- 🔭 I’m interested in **Backend Technologies as .NET and Laravel Technologies, and Database as Oracle, Mssql and Mysql **

-- 🌱 I’m currently working on **my own projects using .NetCore**
+- 🌱 I’m currently working on **my own projects.

 - 👨‍💻 All of my projects are available at [https://github.com/BetulAlbayrak1999](https://github.com/BetulAlbayrak1999)